f5devcentral/f5-velos-training/docs/velos_networking.rst

 **BX520 400Gb QSFP-DD options:**

 The 400Gb optics below are only supported on the BX520 blade.
 400Gb optics are not supported on the BX110 blade.
-Note, that not all optics are cpabale of supporting breakout to 4 x 100Gb.
+Note, that not all optics are capable of supporting breakout to 4 x 100Gb.
 See more details in the **400G Breakout Cable Options** section.

 +---------------------------+-------------+----------------------------------------------------------------------------------+
 | 400GBASE-FR4 (QSFPDD)     | OPT-0063-01 | TRANSCEIVER, QSFPDD, (400G-FR4 1310NM, 2KM, LC, SMF, DDM Support)                |